HenriqueStocco/HenriqueStocco/README.md

 ## Hi there👋

 I'm Henrique.
 I'm a BackEnd Software Developer from Brazil.
-I'm Studying to be a FullStack Engineer.
+I'm Studying to be a FullStack Developer.